CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/Module 5 - Defender for DevOps .md

    ![](images/AZ-400-odl.png)

-4. On the **Almost Done...** page fill the captcha and click on continue.
+4. On the **Almost Done...** page fill in the captcha and click on continue.

    ![](images/AZ-400-almost.png)